-The projection onto the fixed point subspace is then given by the group average\footnote{In the case of an infinite but compact group it is given by $\int_G \dint \mu(g) \rho_g X \rho_g^\dagger$, where $\mu$ is the Haar measure on $G$.},
+The projection onto the fixed point subspace is then given by the group average\footnote{In the case of an infinite but compact group, this is given by $\int_G \dint \mu(g) \rho_g X \rho_g^\dagger$, where $\mu$ is the Haar measure on $G$.},

 which can be easily verified to satisfy $\overline X = \rho_g \overline X \rho_g^\dagger$ for all $g$, so we can add that as a constraint to the SDP.